 The vehicles act totally independently and asynchronously from each other, and do not rely on any centralized directives, nor on any common notion of time.
 Furthermore, they are oblivious, meaning that they do not remember any previous observation nor computations performed in the previous steps.
-Note that this feature, while making the task harder, typically gives to the altance of a distinguished leader.

-gorithms designed in this model the nice property of self-stabilization $[19,20]^3$: in fact, every decision taken by a follower cannot depend on what happened in the system previously, and hence cannot be based on corrupted data stored in its local memory.
-They have as input, however, the same pattern \mathbb{P} representing the flock to be kept. \mathbb{P} is described as a set of coordinates in the plane, relative to a point representing the leader.
+Note that this feature, while making the task harder, typically gives to the algorithms designed in this model the nice property of self-stabilization [8,9]: $^3$ in fact, every decision taken by a follower cannot depend on what happened in the system previously, and hence cannot be based on corrupted data stored in its local memory.
+They have as input, however, the same pattern $\mathbb P$ representing the flock to be kept. $\mathbb P$ is described as a set of coordinates in the plane, relative to a point representing the leader.

 The vehicles in the flock are anonymous, meaning that they are a priori indistinguishable by their appearances, and they do not have any kind of identifiers that can be used during the computation.
 They can only distinguish if a vehicle is the leader or a fellow follower.
-Moreover, there are no explicit direct means of communication; hence the only way they have to acquire information from the fellow vehicles is by observing their positions4.
+Moreover, there are no explicit direct means of communication; hence the only way they have to acquire information from the fellow vehicles is by observing their positions.